towerofnix/scratch-api-unofficial-docs/api/users.md

 ### `GET /users/<username>/favorites`

 Gets a list of projects that have recently been favorited by the user.
 Returns an array of [project objects](definitions/project_object.md).
-[Limited](../etc/limits_and_offsets.md) to 40 results per request.
+[Limited](../etc/limits_and_offsets.md) to 40 results per request, but returns 20 by default.

 ### `GET /users/<username>/followers`

 Gets the users that are following the user.
 Returns an array of [user objects](definitions/user_object.md).
-[Limited](../etc/limits_and_offsets.md) to 40 results per request.
+[Limited](../etc/limits_and_offsets.md) to 40 results per request, but returns 20 by default.

 ### `GET /users/<username>/following`

 Gets the users that the user is following.
 Returns an array of [user objects](definitions/user_object.md).
-[Limited](../etc/limits_and_offsets.md) to 40 results per request.
+[Limited](../etc/limits_and_offsets.md) to 40 results per request, but returns 20 by default.

 ### `GET /users/<username>/following/studios/projects`